 As part of our Harvest festival celebrations, we helped to deliver some food boxes using the food that was kindly brought in from children at home and we took it to our elderly friends in the community.
 When we delivered these boxes, the elderly people seemed very thankful and enjoyed chatting to us.

 However, to also celebrate Harvest this year, we not only thought about Harvest in our country but we also found out about Harvest around the world.
 In Jeffers class we learnt about Harvest in Thailand.
 Miss Clark brought in a variety of exotic fruits which we prepared and made into a fruit salad to try.
 The fruit was delicious and we really enjoyed tasting new fruits that we hadn't tried before.

 Fire of London Day

-On Thursday 22nd September Year 2 had a Great Fire of London Day hosted by History off the Page to launch our topic for the term 'London.'
+In September Year 2 had a Great Fire of London Day hosted by History off the Page to launch our topic for the term 'London.'

 It was an exciting day seeing everyone dressed up as if we were in 1666.
 In the morning we experienced exciting activities to show us what it would have been like in 1666 had we been there.
 Some of us made candles by dipping the wicks into wax (candles would have been the main source of light in the houses as there wasn't electricity.)
 Some of us tapped out our names using mini hammers onto squares of leather, whilst some of us mixed herbs to create strong smelling bags to help if we were feeling unwell.
 We were lucky enough to take home the things that we made to share with our grown ups.

-Unfortunately Mrs Cooper wasn't able to join us on this exciting day but she knows all about the day as we wrote detailed recounts for her the following week.
+Unfortunately Mrs Egan wasn't able to join us on this exciting day but she knows all about the day as we wrote detailed recounts for her the following week.
 We included time connectives so she knew the order of events and we wrote about our favourite part of the day.